Regents Earth Science 2020-2021

 Lab Work and Grading Policy:

-· The State of New York requires all students to complete lab work ( 30 Credits; One per Lab) in order to be eligible to take the Regent’s Earth Science Final Exam.
+· The State of New York requires all students to complete lab work in order to be eligible to take the Regent’s Earth Science Final Exam.

-· Lab work is an integral part to truly understanding science material and should be pursued in a serious and timely matter.
+· Lab work is an integral part to truly understand science material and should be pursued in a serious and timely matter.

 · Each student is mandated to produce his or her own lab reports for the work assigned.

-· The lab reports will be kept in folders in an in class filing cabinet.
+· The lab reports will be kept in folders in a class filing cabinet.

 · Lab reports will be assigned due dates.
 Failure to meet the lab due dates will result in a 10-point grade reduction per day.
 After (5) days the lab will receive 0 points credit.